UNESCO World Heritage sites for Luxury Travel

 US National Parks to Explore

-“A tourist is someone wants to escape life.
+“A tourist is someone who wants to escape life.
 A traveler is someone who wants to experience it instead!”